Triston Casas Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 6.9 K/9, the fifth-worst in the league.
+- The Tigers pitching staff is last in MLB with a collective 5.9 strikeouts per nine innings.

-- The Tigers have a 6.23 team ERA that ranks 29th across all league pitching staffs.
+- The Tigers' 7.20 team ERA ranks 29th among all league pitching staffs.

-- The Tigers rank 22nd in baseball in home runs surrendered (nine total, 1.5 per game).
+- Tigers pitchers combine to give up 15 total home runs at a rate of 1.9 per game (fifth-most in baseball).

-- Turnbull (0-1) takes the mound for the Tigers to make his second start of the season.
+- Boyd (0-0) gets the start for the Tigers, his second of the season.

-- His last appearance was on Saturday against the Tampa Bay Rays, when the righty threw 2 1/3 innings, surrendering seven earned runs while allowing eight hits.
+- In his last time out on Tuesday, the lefty tossed 4 1/3 innings against the Houston Astros, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.